 Pocket Beagle (also known as “Teacup Beagle” or “Miniature Beagle”) is a breed of small dogs.
 It is typically 9 to 12 inches.
 Despite its size, it is classified as a working dog.

-It is a small version of Beagle which is recognized as scenthound.
+It is a small version of Beagle which is recognized as scenthound with a comparable cost.
 It is a gentle and loving dog.
 However, it is known to be a poor quality puppy which is only bred for market.

 The old breed of Pocket Beagle is not related to the modern one.
 Modern Pocket Beagle is not purebred.
 The real ones do not exist any longer.
 The miniature beagle today is below the standard beagle.